 “After making it through the very difficult winter surges and the pause, Nevadans want and deserve predictability about what our path forward will look like,” said Gov Sisolak during a February press conference.
 “This is what was front of mind as we developed this Roadmap to Recovery Safe Reopening Plan.
 As we continue navigating this pandemic and ramping up our vaccination efforts, this plan will focus on how we can continue mitigating the spread while getting Nevadans back to work, protecting and recovering our economy, and getting our students back to in-person learning.”

 @GovSisolak provides an update on the #reopening timelines for #Nevada…(and the #TradeShow capital of the world)!
 This includes encouraging support for #BusinessEvents & genuine excitement to welcome @WorldofConcrete home in June. #goLIVEtogether https://t.co/klsOXGa4oj

 — Go LIVE Together (@golivetogether) February 12, 2021

-Michael Massari, chief sales officer of Caesars Entertainment, said he was encouraged the occupancy limits will be lifted as time progresses.
+Michael Massari, chief sales officer of Caesars Entertainment, said in February that he was encouraged the occupancy limits will be lifted as time progresses.
 “We think we have the protocols in place and can do even more, but we are ready when the governor says it is OK,” he said.

-Maureen “Mo” Robinson, director of sales with South Point Hotel Casino & Spa Las Vegas, said, “That won’t help Q1 and Q2, but will let us hang on to groups in Q3 & Q4…..so we are excited!”
+Maureen “Mo” Robinson, director of sales with South Point Hotel Casino & Spa Las Vegas, said, “it will let us hang on to groups in Q3 & Q4…..so we are excited!”
 She explained that the property handles mostly associations and smaller groups so it not as affected as the large space hotels.
 “Our 200 to 400-room groups will fit nicely even with just the 50 percent.”